 Ideal candidates for treatment with injectable fillers are in good health, have reasonable expectations for treatment and do not smoke.
 While most injectable fillers are approved for general correction of facial wrinkles and folds, the applications vary with each patient and each product.

-After receiving treatment, you may experience temporary redness, swelling and/or itching at the injection sites.
+Improvements are visible right away and will continue over the next few days as swelling subsides.
+You may experience temporary redness, swelling and/or itching at the injection sites.
 Avoid strenuous exercise, sun or heat exposure and alcohol for the first 24 hours after treatment.